wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

-4. Domain Validation Failures

-   A domain name can fail validation for two general reasons, a legitimate security failure such as due to an attack or compromise of some sort, or as a result of misconfiguration on the part of an domain administrator.
-As domains transition to DNSSEC the most likely reason for a validation failure will be due to misconfiguration.
    Thus, domain administrators should be sure to read [RFC6781] in full.
    They should also pay special attention to Section 4.2, pertaining to key rollovers, which appears to be the cause of many recent validation failures.

    In one recent example [DNSSEC-Validation-Failure-Analysis], a specific domain name failed to validate.
 An investigation revealed that the domain's administrators performed a Key Signing Key (KSK) rollover by (1) generating a new key and (2) signing the domain with the new key.
-However, they did not use a double-signing procedure for the KSK and a pre-publish procedure for the ZSK.
+However, they did not use a double-signing procedure for the KSK and a pre-publish procedure for the Zone Signing Key (ZSK).
 Double-signing refers to signing a zone with two KSKs and then updating the parent zone with the new DS record so that both keys are valid at the same time.
 This meant that the domain name was signed with the new KSK, but it was not double-signed with the old KSK.
 So, the new key was used for signing the zone but the old key was not.
 As a result, the domain could not be trusted and returned an error when trying to reach the domain.
 Thus, the domain was in a situation where the DNSSEC chain of trust was broken because the Delegation Signer (DS) record pointed to the old KSK, which was no longer used for signing the zone.
-(A DS record provides a link in the chain of trust for DNSSEC from the parent zone to the child zone - in this case between TLD and domain name.)
+(A DS record provides a link in the chain of trust for DNSSEC from the parent zone to the child zone
+   - in this case between TLD and domain name.)

    In addition, it is possible that some DNSSEC validation failures could arise due to differences in how different software developers interpret DNSSEC standards and/or how those developers choose to implement support for DNSSEC.
-For example, it is conceivable that some domain may be DNSSEC signed properly, and Unbound-based DNS recursive resolvers will validate the domain but those using BIND or Nominum's Vantio software may fail to validate a domain.
+For example, it is conceivable that a domain may be DNSSEC signed properly, and Unbound-based DNS recursive resolvers will validate the domain but those using BIND or Nominum's Vantio software may fail to validate a domain.

 5. End User Reaction